ngs-docs/2015-oct-nonmodel/m-data-analysis.rst

 * tests for statistical overrepresentation;
 * tests for statistical enrichment based on associated fold change.

-I have been unable to get meaningful results for statistical overrepresentation on our test data set, and I cannot get the statistical enrichment to work on our salivary gland data; I'll update the instructions when I do.

 You need to crop and transform the data a little bit before using the functional classification.
 The steps are: